Lemon Cream Cheese Dump Cake

 Top with cake mix and butter

-Sprinkle the dry lemon cake mix evenly over the surface, aiming for a thin, uniform blanket with no big mounds.
+Sprinkle the dry lemon cake mix evenly over the cream cheese layer, covering it completely.

 -